wannoye/UC-Enrollment-Samples/README.md

 ## "vos-audit.sh" Bash Script:

-Bash script for auditing Cisco VOS appliances using TCL over SSH before enrollment.
+Script for auditing Cisco VOS appliances using TCL over SSH before enrollment.
 Script status is printed to the terminal, audit information is saved in a text file.
 Output is gathered for the following commands:
  - show status